-China-EU relations on knife edge after sanctions
+China-EU relations on knife-edge after sanctions

 The EU named Chen Mingguo, Wang Junzheng, Wang Mingshan, Zhu Hailun, and the state-owned Xinjiang Production and Construction Corps.

-It called Zhu the "architect" of a "large-scale surveillance, detention and indoctrination programme" against the Uighur minority in Xinjiang province.
+It called Zhu the "architect" of a "large-scale surveillance, detention, and indoctrination programme" against the Uighur minority in Xinjiang province.

 It cited the others for creating a "forced workforce, in particular in cotton fields" and "arbitrary detentions and degrading treatment".